 - Speak up when you are feeling overwhelmed.
 If you are struggling, be honest with yourself and your mentor in order to confront obstacles and get back on a positive track.

-- Be present for the program's Fall social/kick-off September 28th and monthly brown bag lunches.
+- Be present for the program's Fall social/kick-off and monthly events.

 - Attend at least two events each semester that support academic, social, spiritual or cultural enrichment.